 New York has a fine selection of great value hotels, although there are plenty of overpriced offerings too.
 Be sure to read some of the reviews, but be aware of the fact that New York hotel rooms are all tiny, and that people largely go on these sites to complain!

 If you're after a New York break on a budget then expect to be a way from Central Park.
 Midtown is known for all its shops, bars, restaurants and entertainment options, but this also means it's a premium location for visitors.
-Downtown is a great alternative with its host of trendy boroughs, perfect for finding those out-of-the-way spots people come home raving about, and for taking envy-inducing holiday snaps.
+Downtown is a great alternative with its host of trendy areas, perfect for finding those out-of-the-way spots people come home raving about, and for taking envy-inducing holiday snaps.

 If you're looking to splash the cash a little on a weekend break in New York, then Uptown Manhattan is a great choice.
 Hotel rooms here are generally larger, and the area is more family friendly.
 Plus, there will be lots of swish shops and restaurants on your doorstep!

-Your final option is to head further afield, with Brooklyn offering plenty of budget-friendly choices, and Long Island is a very upmarket place to lay your head.
+Your final option is to head further afield, with Brooklyn offering plenty of budget-friendly choices, while Long Island is a very upmarket place to lay your head.
 Brooklyn is popular thanks to its different ethnic districts, and is well known for its delicious food, as well as its hipster-centric entertainment.
 Long Island is where the wealthy residents of New York have a holiday home.
 It's a bit of a journey into the centre, but a stay here is the most relaxing way to see the sights.
 Perhaps the most budget-focused option is to stay near to Newark airport.
 You'll find many travel companies using hotels in this area as their lead in price for trips to New York.

 How to get to New York